 Keep in Touch Throughout the Year...

-A lot of insurance agents get a new client, get them all set up with their policy...and then disappear until it’s time to renew.
+A lot of insurance agents get a new account, get them all set up with their policy...and then disappear until it’s time to renew.

 But if you want to increase retention, you need to show your clients you’re invested in the relationship—not just securing their business.
 And the best way to do that?
 Keeping in touch.

-Now, we’re not suggesting you check in on every client every week; there’s no need to go overboard with the follow ups.
-But keeping in regular contact throughout the year gives your clients opportunities to ask questions and resolve any issues and strengthens the agent/client relationship—so when it is time to renew, they’re 100% on board to continue doing business with you.
+Now, we’re not suggesting you check in on every account every week; there’s no need to go overboard with the follow ups.
+But keeping in regular contact throughout the year gives your clients opportunities to ask questions and resolve any issues and strengthens the agent/insured relationship—so when it is time to renew, they’re 100% on board to continue doing business with you.

 Schedule phone calls for your clients once per quarter to see how everything is going with their policies.
 Invite your clients to your professional social media pages and encourage them to post comments or questions.
 Shoot each of your clients an email every so often just to check in and see how they’re doing.